Makster04/-UN-Supervised_Learning/Supervised_Learning.md

 Each additional sqft adds a flat $200.
 The relationship is constant across all sizes — that's the "linear" part.
 <img width="1153" height="492" alt="image" src="https://github.com/user-attachments/assets/4b293911-21d4-44df-877b-5ecd7c95529f" />
+Linear Regression — The data points lie in a perfect line and the fitted (orange) line runs straight through them.
+The relationship is constant: each sqft adds the same dollar amount regardless of house size.
 ---

 ### Polynomial Regression